tgebarowski/mobile-warsaw-git-presentation/MobileWarsaw-Git.md

 # when to use cherry-pick?

-- when there is no other choice and changes can't be integrated easily
+- when there is no other choice and changes can't be integrated easily (backporting)
 - when working with your local branches

 ---